 To become a hotel brand is actually not that difficult.

-Basically, it just takes a little courage because if you want your hotel to stand out, take a stand.
+Basically, it just takes a little courage: If you want your hotel to stand out, you’ll have to take a stand.

 You know it yourself.
 Some guests value casualness and self-service, while others prefer calm elegance, attentive service and a relaxed atmosphere.
 Some guests are enthusiastic athletes and health apostles and are looking for hotels with fitness, spa and super healthy food, others expect the latest technology so that they can work undisturbed while on the move.